 Last week, the High National Elections Commission (HNEC) of Libya announced that 98 people, including two women, have already applied to compete in the presidential elections, on December 24th.
-The huge number of applicants is the result of a flawed and elastic Elections Law that allows almost any person, above 40 years-old, to run for the presidential seat, regardless of their political experience.
+The huge number of applicants is the result of a flawed and elastic Elections Law that allows almost any person, above 40-year-old, old to run for the presidential seat, regardless of their political experience.

 From the positive and somehow rosé perspective, the huge number of applicants is an indication that the Libyan people are eager to practice democracy, regardless of the political and economic miseries they have lived through in the past six years.
-However, from the negative and more realistic perspective, this is a serious alarm on the extreme divisions among active politicians inside Libya.
-In other words, the type of candidates and their affiliations show that Libya political divisions extend deeper than the apparent conflict between eastern and western factions, to sub-conflicts among each group.
+However, from a negative and more realistic perspective, this is a serious alarm about the extreme divisions among active politicians inside Libya.
+In other words, the type of candidates and their affiliations show that Libya's political divisions extend deeper than the apparent conflict between eastern and western factions, to sub-conflicts among each group.

-In best case scenario, these elections could create a system of governance similar to the current one under the interim Government of National Unity.
+In the best-case scenario, these elections could create a system of governance similar to the current one under the Interim Government of National Unity.
 In other words, there will be a president and a government ruling from Tripoli, with limited or no control over the eastern territories, which will continue to remain under Haftar’s strong grip.
-The scenario of hiring Haftar a Minister of Defense under the future government is still unrealistic, especially if Dbeibeh wins the elections and becomes the president.
+The scenario of hiring Haftar as a Minister of Defense under the future government is still unrealistic, especially if Dbeibeh wins the elections and becomes the president.
 As a result, Haftar will mobilize the eastern militia, under his control, to shake the security and stability of the new government and thus expose the country to a new civil war.

-In worst case scenario, Haftar could actually collects the votes of eastern and southern tribes and thus win the presidential seat.
-As soon as this happens, Haftar will immediately dissolve the military command in Tripoli and take revenge at his long-time political opponents in western territories.
+In the worst-case scenario, Haftar could collect the votes of eastern and southern tribes and thus win the presidential seat.
+As soon as this happens, Haftar will immediately dissolve the military command in Tripoli and take revenge on his long-time political opponents in Western territories.
 This will further increase the political polarization among militia in Tripoli and turn the country into a space of war, once again.
-The Tripoli militia leaders have already threatened to ignite violent conflict, when Haftar announced that he is running for elections.
-Now, you may imagine what they would do if he becomes the president.
+The Tripoli militia leaders had already threatened to ignite violent conflict when Haftar announced that he was running for elections.
+Now, you may imagine what they would do if he became the president.

-The UN Security Council promised, on its monthly session on Libya in November, that those who try to obstruct the elections will be punished.
+The UN Security Council promised, in its monthly session on Libya in November, that those who try to obstruct the elections will be punished.
 Well!
-It is not clear what type of punishment that is, and if the UNSC has the power to actually punish any party inside Libya.
+It is not clear what type of punishment that is, and if the UNSC has the power to punish any party inside Libya.
 However, the international community should not pull its hands out of Libya as soon as the elections are convened.
-The international community needs to prepare Libya to what may happen after the elections, especially in regards to the fifty shades of Haftar’s potential.
+The international community needs to prepare Libya for what may happen after the elections, especially in regard to the fifty shades of Haftar’s potential.

 Also, read on The Levant